Chart Color Schemes

 Springfield Lakes is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Springfield Lakes' dwelling structures, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Springfield Lakes stood at 10.4%, with mortgaged dwellings at 45.9% and rented ones at 43.7%.
-The median monthly mortgage repayment was $1,800, lower than Brisbane metro's $1,863.
-Median weekly rent was $410, higher than Brisbane metro's $380.
+Springfield Lakes' housing structure, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Springfield Lakes was at 10.4%, with mortgaged dwellings at 45.9% and rented ones at 43.7%.
+The median monthly mortgage repayment in the area was $1,800, lower than Brisbane metro's average of $1,863.
+Median weekly rent in Springfield Lakes was $410, higher than Brisbane metro's figure of $380.
 Nationally, Springfield Lakes' mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing